-Avoid favorable conditions for the pathogens (cold, wet conditions
+Avoid favorable conditions for the pathogens (cold, wet conditions)

 - Avoid overwatering, excessive fertilizer, poor air circulation, and careless handling. - Avoid planting seeds too densely, which reduces airflow around the young seedlings. - Keep greenhouse temperatures warm with low humidity.
-Condensation on the plastic causes drips which can then lead excessive moisture and damping off. - If damping off occurs, treatment with a broad-spectrum fungicide may be an option.
+Condensation on the plastic causes drips which can then lead excessive moisture and damping-off. - If damping-off occurs, treatment with a broad-spectrum fungicide may be an option.
 However, tender young seedlings are more susceptible to plant injury from fungicide treatments (phytotoxicity) than more mature plants.
-See the latest edition of New York and New England Management Guidelines for Greenhouse Floriculture and Herbaceous Ornamentals and the New England Vegetable Management Guide (see section on vegetable transplants) for more specific up-to-date recommendations.
+See the latest edition of New England Vegetable Management Guide (see section on vegetable transplants) for more specific up-to-date recommendations.

 By P.S.
 Mercure, UConn Extension, 1998.
-Revised by Leanne Pundt, UConn Extension, latest revision 2023.
+Revised by Leanne Pundt, UConn Extension, latest revision July 2024.
+Reviewed by Dr. Li, CAES.